mattermost/docs/source/process/working-at-mattermost.rst

 **1. Flexible hours**

 Results matter more far more than hours in an office.
 Your time at Mattermost is flexible.
-Go see the dentist, visit a friend, walk your dog--no need to ask permission.
+Go see the dentist, visit a friend, walk your dog -- no need to ask permission.

 If there's something urgent going on at work, just let teammates know your status.

 For most roles, we require the ability to join meetings between 8am and 1pm California time.
 The exception is people who are dedicated to support in other timezones, or team members that don't need to be in real-time discussions.

 **2. Work from anywhere (with good internet)**

 The comfort of home, freedom to travel, no commute--learn more about our `work anywhere policies <https://docs.mattermost.com/process/working-at-mattermost.html#work-anywhere>`__.

-**3. Paid time-off**
+**3. Paid time off**

-Just as flexible as our working hours, learn more about our `paid time-off policies <https://docs.mattermost.com/process/working-at-mattermost.html#paid-time-off>`__.
+Just as flexible as our working hours, learn more about our `paid time off policies <https://docs.mattermost.com/process/working-at-mattermost.html#paid-time-off>`__.

 **4. Additional US and Canadian employee benefits**